Zzhiwei/sunnyside/README.md

-# Solution is done with the sole purpose of practising CSS thus html layout elements are not used!
+# Solution is done with the sole purpose of practising CSS thus html semantics elements are not used!

 # Frontend Mentor - Sunnyside agency landing page solution